Totton and Eling: Schools

-The sixth form college, Totton College, opened in 1955 as Totton Grammar School to provide selective education, when grammar schools were phased out it changed status to a 16- 19 yr old FE college.
+The sixth form college, Totton College, opened in 1955 as Totton Grammar School to provide selective education, when grammar schools were phased out it changed status to a 16 - 19 yr old FE college.

 Totton has a split site special educational needs school called Forest Park School, which opened in September 2009, which caters for children from Nursery to Post 16.
 It's an amalgamation of 2 former SEN schools called Forest Edge School, which was located on Lydlynch Road, this is now the site of Forest Park Primary School, which was built around the old school building.
 The secondary school, called Forest Park Secondary School, was called Salterns school, which is located on Commercial Road.
 The Primary site has a range of pupils with moderate, severe and profound learning difficulties, whilst the secondary site provides education for children with severe and profound learning difficulties.

 Religion

 The town has a number of churches in the area, the biggest and oldest being St. Mary the Virgin church in Eling.
 Other Anglican churches in the town include the church of St. Anne in Calmore, the church of St. Matthew in Netley Marsh and the church of St. Winfrid in Testwood.
 These churches form the Team parish of Totton and are part of the Diocese of Winchester.
 In addition to these, there is also Testwood Baptist Church and Trinity Church in West Totton (Methodist/URC).
+Near the town centre, there is St Theresa's of the Child Jesus, a Roman Catholic Church.